backprop-ai/backprop/README.md

 </p>

 <p align="center">
-Backprop is a Python library that makes it simple to solve AI tasks without requiring any data.
+Backprop is a Python library that makes it simple to solve AI tasks with state-of-the-art machine learning models.
 </p>

 Backprop is built around solving tasks with transfer learning.
-It implements state-of-the-art AI models that are general enough to solve real world tasks with no data required from the user.
+It implements advanced models that are general enough to solve real world tasks with minimal data required from the user.

 <p align="center">
    <img src=".github/kiri-example.png" width="600"/>